system76/docs/content/setup-face-recognition.md

 ```
 You will be asked for your sudo password, type it in and press <kbd>Enter</kbd>.
 You will be asked to label the new model.
 It's similar to how you're asked to label a fingerprint you're adding on your phone.
 Something like 'face1' or 'John's face' will suffice.

 Once that's done you successfully finished setting up howdy.
 Try it out by locking your screen and pressing any button to open login.
-If everything is setup correctly - you will be logged in by <u>handy</u> with your face.
+If everything is setup correctly - you will be logged in by <u>Howdy</u> with your face.

-## Troubleshooting.
+## Troubleshooting

 ### "Camera path is not configured correctly, please edit the 'device_path' config value." error when adding a face:

-#### Finding out what webcam to use:
+#### Finding out what webcam to use
 Open a terminal window if you don't have one already and execute:
 ```bash
 ls /dev | grep "video."